antmicro/arty-mpw-tester/doc/arty-mpw-tester.md

 #### Rail EN control

+Both 3.3V and 1.8V rails can be enabled separately using `EN1` and `EN2` pins of the LDO.\
+`LDO CTRL` switch can be set in two positions:
+- `ARTY` - connects the Arty A7 board to the `EN1/2` pins of the dual LDO
-`LDO CTRL` switch connects either FTDI or Arty to the `EN1/EN2` pins of the dual LDO allowing for independent control over 1.8V and 3.3V rails.
+- `FTDI` - connects the FTDI to the `EN1/2` pins of the dual LDO

 ```{image} ../img/arty-mpw-tester-power-ctrl-selector.png
 ```